 Think employee happiness and productivity aren’t related?
 According to the survey, those who reported feeling more productive today than before the pandemic have a few things in common: they’re happy and engaged, and they understand how their roles fit into the company’s mission at large.

 On the surface, these may seem like intangibles, but employee experience matters in myriad ways: talent retention, company culture and business unit performance among them.
-When rethinking this experience, make sure that you have the right tools and thought-out perks that empower employees to reach their productive potential.
+When rethinking this experience, make sure you have the right tools and thought-out perks that empower employees to reach their productive potential.

 Where do we go from here?